-The extensive healthcare infrastructure in Germany addresses nearly all health concerns that women face at any stage of their life.
+The extensive healthcare infrastructure in Germany addresses nearly all health concerns that women face at any stage of their lives.
 Women using healthcare in Germany can access diagnoses, treatment, and care for most issues.
 These might include pregnancy care, cancer screenings, or having an abortion.

 From finding a gynecologist to getting support during the menopause, you can find the answers to your women’s healthcare queries below: